TENNLab-UTK/dbscan/README.md

 ```

 The following paper details this implementation.
 Our nomenclature
-and networks follow this description.
+and networks follow this description, and when we talk about "the paper" below,
+this is the paper to which we are referring.

 ```
 author        C. P. Rizzo and J. S. Plank